 For example, don’t go for red pepper flakes if you’re in a hurry.
 They require grinding, so you’ll need more time.
 Plus, you’ll also need equipment.
 On the other hand, if you have the time, go for homemade chili powder.

 Yes, you can substitute paprika for chili powder.
 Use hot paprika if you want to replace the heat in a dish.
 Or, use smoked paprika to replicate the complex flavors of chili powder.

 Yes, you can use red pepper flakes instead of chili powder.
 It will add heat to your dish, but you’ll miss other flavor notes.

 The spice blend includes cumin, dried ancho chilies, oregano, garlic, and salt.
 You can make your own homemade version at home in just a few minutes.

-If you’ve run out of chili powder for your recipe, the optimal substitute is homemade chili powder.
-If, for some reason, you don’t have the necessary spices to make your chili powder mix, opt for ancho chili powder.
-It will provide a nice flavor and some spice to your dishes.
+If you’ve run out of chili powder for your recipe, the optimal substitute is homemade chili powder mix.
+Opt for ancho chili powder if you don’t have the necessary spices to create your chili powder mix.
+This chili powder substitute will provide a nice flavor and some spice to your dishes.

 Check what your recipe needs before choosing a substitution to avoid creating a dish you don’t enjoy.
 For example, if you know your recipe does not have a lot of additional seasoning, avoid cayenne pepper.
 Don’t use hot sauce as well.

 Next time you reach for the chili powder, try one of these options for a unique flavor in your dish.